Home Karate Vertical Punch in Karate

 • Strength & Impact.
 In Tate Zuki the elbow is behind the fist during the strike, and supported by the strength of the entire body rather than just a swinging fist, and therefore has more impact.

 • Directness.
 The punch is not loaded by pulling the elbow behind the body.
-The punch travels straight towards the target from the guard position.
+The punch travels straight toward the target from the guard position.

 • Protection.
 The elbow is kept low to cover the front midsection of the body.
-This aids in generating power by use of the entire body structure rather than only the arm to strike.
+This aids in generating power using the entire body structure rather than only the arm to strike.

 In certain Karate styles, the vertical punch or Tate Zuki is a trademark of the style.
 In just about any martial art, when punching, contact should be made only by the top two knuckles of the hand.
 The reason for this is they have much more structural support when it comes to making an impact.
 If you punch something hard with the bottom two, you will likely end up with a boxer’s fracture.